 Besides being premature, this way out of the financial crisis would mark a restoration of the status quo ante and produce a host of negative effects.
-In the short term, it would stop or at least weaken the clean-up of bank balance sheets, limit the ability of the banks to raise private capital, encourage the defense of the old shareholders' privileges and reinforce deleveraging; in the long term, it would vitiate any attempt to reform the financial markets' rules of operation.
-The US Treasury therefore correctly interpreted its regulatory role in underscoring that the choice of repaying
+In the short term, it would weaken the clean-up of bank balance sheets, limit the ability of the banks to raise private capital, encourage the defense of the old shareholders' privileges and reinforce deleveraging; in the long term, it would vitiate any attempt to reform the financial markets' rules of operation.
+The US Treasury therefore correctly interpreted its regulatory role in underscoring that the choice of repaying public funds is not up to the debtor banks alone; it must also indeed, above all be assessed from the standpoint of the systemic stability and efficiency of the financial markets.
+In this sense, it is proper to make repayment by the largest banks conditional on their stress-test results and their ability to fund themselves in the market without public quarantees; and it is advisable to prevent repayment from leading the same banks to neglect the transparency of their balance sheet assets and to protect their accounts through excessive cutbacks in lending to the private sector.